Andarwinux/mpv-winbuild-cmake/README.md

     cd build_aarch64
     ninja llvm-clang # same as above

-If you've changed `GCC_ARCH` option, you need to run:
+If you've changed `MARCH` option, you need to run:

     ninja rebuild_cache